re-xyr/availability-old/README.md

 `availability` is an unconventional effects library.
 It lets user provide a fixed concrete monad for all effectful functions in an application, and attach effects to the monads in an easy way.

-- It is very lightweight ([~60 sloc core](https://github.com/re-xyr/availability/blob/master/src/Availability/Internal/Availability.hs)), easy to understand and [fast](#performance).
+- It is very lightweight ([~70 sloc core](https://github.com/re-xyr/availability/blob/master/src/Availability/Internal/Availability.hs)), easy to understand and [fast](#performance).
 - It works with existing ecosystem, like [`mtl`](https://hackage.haskell.org/package/mtl) and [`lens`](https://hackage.haskell.org/package/lens).
 - You can use the expressive [`ReaderT` pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern) conveniently.
-- You can derive effects from each other via predefined TH functions, e.g. it takes one line to derive `Getter a, Setter a` from `Getter (IORef a)`.
+- You can derive effects from each other via predefined *interpretation strategies*, i.e. newtypes that extends a monad with a few instances.
+For example, it takes one line to derive `Getter a, Setter a` from `Getter (IORef a)`.

 Current effects libraries has one principle of effect restriction: an effect can be used in a monad if it can be interpreted in terms of the monad.
 This works well with a polymorphic monad type, but a polymorphic type is unfriendly to compiler optimization.
 In contrast, a concrete monad can be easily optimized, but if fix a monad that supplies all effects we need, we can no longer restrict what effects each function can use.